ahsan159/POSDrugStore/README.md

 Using Wixv3 requires a full project process to make the msi installer.
 However, I am trying to get along.
 I can not understand that Wix and VS 2022 has not properly integrated.
 I can either compile for x64 or x86 and that by changing the wix project file.
 Tutorial I am following is asking to use "Typora" for creating license agreement files for installation UI display.
 ## 27-Sep-2023
 Next step is to use wixv3 for setting up registry files. next step will be set up sql server files physically on different location.
+## 04-Oct-2023
+Also using xslt transformation from C# to generate html directly.
+Using Microsoft HTML Object Library for print of report.